JonathanWilbur/asn1-d/README.md

 ## Building and Installing

-There are four scripts in `build/scripts` that help you build this library, in addition to building using `dub`.
-If you are using Windows, you can build by running `.\build\scripts\build.ps1` from PowerShell, or `.\build\scripts\build.bat` from the traditional `cmd` shell.
-If you are on any POSIX-compliant(-ish) operating system, such as Linux or Mac OS X, you may build this library using `./build/scripts/build.sh` or `make -f ./build/scripts/posix.make`.
-The output library will be in `./build/libraries`.
-The command-line tools will be in `./build/executables`.
+There are four scripts in `build/` that help you build this library, in addition to building using `dub`.
+If you are using Windows, you can build by running `.\build\build.ps1` from PowerShell, or `.\build\build.bat` from the traditional `cmd` shell.
+If you are on any POSIX-compliant(-ish) operating system, such as Linux or Mac OS X, you may build this library using `./build/build.sh` or `make -f ./build/posix.make`.
+The output library will be in `./output/libraries`.
+The command-line tools will be in `./output/executables`.

 For more information on building and installing, see `documentation/install.md`.